JorgePe/pyb00st/README.md

 ## Usage ##

+pyb00st implements one class: MoveHub(address, controller)

-You need to know the Bluetooth address of your LEGO BOOST Move Hub (like "00:16:53:A4:CD:7E").
+`address` is the the Bluetooth address of your LEGO BOOST Move Hub (like "00:16:53:A4:CD:7E").

-If you are on linux, you also need the name of your Bluetooth controller (like "hci0").
-On other systems the controller is ignored as pygatt can autodiscover the BlueGiga controller.
+`controller` is only used in linux, it's the HCI name of your Bluetooth BLE controller (like "hci0").
+  On other systems the controller is ignored as pygatt can autodiscover the BlueGiga controller so use ''.

-When you instantiate a movehub object a BLE connection is created.
-Sometimes this connection never completes so you need to retry.
-And although I never saw a stablished connection drop, you should not assume that it is is permanent.
+When you `start()` a MoveHub object a BLE session is created from the specified controller.
+ Sometimes this session doesn't succeed so you may need to retry it.
+And although I never saw a stablished connection drop, you should not assume that it is permanent.

+It is possible to instantiate several MoveHub objects. as long as you have one BT BLE controller for each.
+Currently, this is only possible in linux (and never tested, I only one Move Hub).

-Currently, there is no method to check the presence of external sensors, we need to define it on our code.
+Each MoveHub object has it's own internal and external ports, associated to devices.
+Currently, there is no method to check for the presence (and addition or removal) of external devices, so we need to assume it on our code.

+Each MoveHub has Input and Output methods to deal with each device.

+We can use Output methods directly but for using Input methods we fist need to `subscribe` notifications that are sent from the MoveHub containing information about the devices that are currently active.

-## Example: ##
+## Examples: ##

+### Example 1 - simple connection ###

 Assuming you have pyb00st files inside a folder named `pyb00st`, this example will connect to your LEGO BOOST Move Hub and print it's name: